Special Topics Courses

 Every semester, the school offers special topics courses that are either irregular offerings or have not yet been approved as permanent courses.
 We encourage students within and outside the school to consider taking these courses, as they offer unique opportunities to explore and develop expertise outside of the standard curriculum.
 Below, you can find the list of special topics courses the school plans to offer next semester, complete with course descriptions, syllabi where available, and contact information for the instructor if you'd like to learn more.

-This semester, the school is offering courses focused on:
+In Summer and Fall 2026, the school is offering courses focused on:

-- Mental Health
+1. Mental Health

-- Computation & Cognition
+2. Computation & Cognition

-- Decision Science
+4. Decision Science

 Check out the information below for more details on each course offering!
+Note that the syllabi for each course are typically examples from previous semesters.
+The syllabi for Summer/Fall 2026 might vary from the examples provided.

 Mental Health Focused Courses

-PSYC 2803 - Intro to Counseling and Clinical Psychology
+PSYC 2803 - Intro to Counseling and Clinical Psychology [Summer 2026]

-Click for syllabus
+Click for example syllabus

 Description: